This article was number 4 in The Cove's Top 10 Articles of 2022.

 – Sun Tzu

-Following on from Alexander Scott’s article The Weakening Logistics Chain of the Russo-Ukrainian War: An Unfolding Case Study, this article takes another look at the logistics lessons from the Russia-Ukraine war to date.
+Following on from Alexander Stott’s article The Weakening Logistics Chain of the Russo-Ukrainian War: An Unfolding Case Study, this article takes another look at the logistics lessons from the Russia-Ukraine war to date.
 It examines strategic logistics successes prior to the conflict through to failures being experienced at the tactical level.

 If you don’t know the history of Russia and Ukraine, take a quick look at the videos in this Russia-Ukraine Crisis Primer.

 On the 24th of February 2022, Russian President Vladimir Putin announced his nation would commence immediate military action in Ukraine.
 This announcement was likely intended to cripple the Ukrainian people with fear, leading to the timely surrender of Ukrainian President Volodymyr Zelenskyy, and leaving Ukraine under Russian rule.
 Now, weeks into the invasion and after formidable resistance by both the Ukraine military and civilians, there is no end in sight.
 At the time of publishing, Russia is stalled in a fight that was planned to be swift and decisive.